cameronb123/FSND/projects/02_trivia_api/starter/frontend/README.md

 GET '/categories/${id}/questions'
 - Fetches questions for a cateogry specified by id request argument
 - Request Arguments: id - integer
-- Returns: An object with questions for the specified category, total questions, and current category string {
+- Returns: A success message, an object with questions for the specified category, total questions in that category, and current category string
+{
+    'success': true,
     'questions': [
         {
             'id': 1,